 When it comes down to writing tough business emails, my best advice can boil down to three action items:

 As you might imagine, we get a lot of submissions for Offbeat Bride.
-The site's editors, Megan and Catherine (aka Superman), deal with a steady flow of beauty into their inboxes, via all the submission channels described on this page: email submission forms, our Flickr pool, Two Bright Lights, posts tagged on the Tribe, etc….
+The site’s editors (Megan, Catherine, and Chris Wolfgang), deal with a steady flow of beauty submitted via all the submission channels described on this page: wedding profile submission forms, our Flickr pool, Two Bright Lights, etc. There are a LOT of ways to submit content to Offbeat Bride, all of which have been set up to keep the at-times-overwhelming flow of content organized, and help to save everyone time — “everyone” including the submitter themselves!